schwingbat/punch-cli/README.md

 #### `sync [providers...]`

 Synchronize with any providers you have configured.
+Just running `punch sync` with no providers will sync with all of them.

 #### `config [editor]`

-Open config file in editor - uses EDITOR env var unless an editor command is specified.
+Open config file in `editor` - uses `EDITOR` env var unless an editor command is specified.